-In relation to this COVID - 19 case, it was not possible to perform the PCR of lacrimal swab or the PCR of vitreous humor, so we cannot say that the uveitis presented was caused by the coronavirus.
-The good response to early clinical treatment speaks for self-limited subacute intermediate uveitis.
-After excluding other causes and possible etiologies, we considered the presumed diagnosis of intermediate uveitis secondary to coronavirus.
+Regarding this COVID - 19 case, it was not possible to perform the tear swab PCR or the vitreous humor PCR, so we cannot say that the uveitis presented was caused by the coronavirus.
+The good response to early clinical treatment speaks in favor of self-limited subacute intermediate uveitis.
+After excluding other causes and possible etiologies, we considered it as a presumed diagnosis of intermediate uveitis secondary to coronavirus.

-The manifestation of intermediate uveitis, in this case reported, occurred shortly after the treatment of acute systemic disease by COVID-19.
+The manifestation of intermediate uveitis, in this reported case, occurred soon after treatment of the acute systemic disease by COVID-19.
 One hypothesis raised is the post-infectious immune-mediated presentation.
-Another hypothesis raised is that uveitis did not manifest early due to the concomitant use of systemic corticosteroids and that after its suspension, intraocular inflammation was installed.
+Another hypothesis is that uveitis did not manifest early due to the concomitant use of systemic corticosteroids and that after its suspension, intraocular inflammation set in.

-We report this case of ocular involvement, days after the systemic inflammatory condition by SARS-CoV-2, to document the extraordinary and multifaceted capacity for clinical viral manifestation, as a cause of low visual acuity, in an alarming pandemic scenario.
+We report this case of ocular involvement, days after the systemic inflammatory condition caused by SARS-CoV-2, to document the extraordinary and multifaceted capacity of viral clinical manifestation, as a cause of low visual acuity, in an alarming pandemic scenario.